sql-formatter-org/sql-formatter/vscode/README.md

 `Prettier-SQL.keywordNewline`: Rule for when to break keyword clauses onto a newline

-`Prettier-SQL.itemCount`: Number of items before keyword breaks onto newline (only used when `Prettier-SQL.keywordNewline` is itemCount or hybrid)

 `Prettier-SQL.openParenNewline`: Whether to place (, Open Paren, CASE on newline when creating a new block

 `Prettier-SQL.closeParenNewline`: Whether to place ), Close Paren, END on newline when closing a block